 Our orthodontist, as well as the American Association of Orthodontists, recommend that children visit an orthodontic practice for an evaluation when they are seven-years-old.
 Parents may think that this age is too young, but it is actually a crucial time period in which we can most effectively correct any skeletal imbalances your child may have in the jaw and face.
 We use dentofacial orthopedic appliances during this phase one treatment in order to redirect the growth of these skeletal structures, preventing future problems and the need for invasive jaw surgery.

-Dr. Brett Gluck and Dr. Zachary Levin provide orthopedics in Johns Creek, Georgia, because when we correct these structural issues early on, we can prevent them from becoming worse and from causing other problems to develop.
+Dr. Brett Gluck provides orthopedics in Johns Creek, Georgia, because when our team corrects these structural issues early on, we can prevent them from becoming worse and from causing other problems to develop.
 The treatments we offer at Quality Orthodontic Care can improve the function of your child’s jaw, allowing them to chew, swallow, and speak easily and correctly.

 Parents may fear that since their children are so young during phase one treatment that they will struggle to comply with the necessary procedures.
 However, we have found that when children understand the reasons for orthopedic treatment and how they can help, then they are usually willing and able to cooperate with us.